The neuroscience of drinking and how it affects the brain

 - Practical steps for finding middle ground in your drinking habits

-- Leveraging modern tools like the Muse S Headband and the Sunnyside app to help make more informed decisions about alcohol
+- Leveraging modern tools like the Muse S Headband and your own commitment to your wellness journey can help you make more informed decisions about alcohol and your overall brain health.

-Tune into the latest Untangle episode on the benefits of mindful drinking with Ian Andersen, co-founder of Sunnyside:
+Tune into an Untangle episode on the benefits of mindful drinking with Ian Andersen, co-founder of Sunnyside, a mindful drinking app:

 References: